Mon – Fri: 8:30 – 4:00

 Each separate trip to the Convenience Center shall constitute a separate drop-off for purposes of calculating each resident's twelve residential bulk waste drop-offs, even if occurring on the same day.

-Ewing Township provides curbside leaf collection in the fall for residents.
-The pickup schedule is weather dependent and will be the day after your garbage pick up.
-To keep our storm drains clear, insure better water quality, and to comply with NJDEP environmental protection guidelines, no loose leaves or brush are permitted at the curb.
-Leaves and other yard debris (including grass) must be bagged in biodegradable PAPER bags (containers may be used as an alternative).
+The pickup schedule is somewhat weather dependent and will be the day after your garbage pick-up.
+To keep our storm drains clear, ensure better water quality, and to comply with NJDEP environmental protection guidelines, no loose leaves are permitted at the curb.

 Ewing Township encourages you to consider a better way to handle your grass clippings and autumn leaf drop – by composting.
 This process recharges your yards with your own organic debris instead of giving it away by bagging or piling leaves out at the curb.
 There are a number of really simple environmentally friendly ways to handle your grass clippings and leaf drop that don’t starve your yard and also decrease your impact on municipal services to save $$$.